Uncertainty Quantification for Retrieval-Augmented Reasoning: Experimental Setup

-\textbf{\textit{\proposedue\ Select}.} The proposed \proposedue\ Select utilizes the uncertainty scores derived from \proposedue.
-Our method groups semantically similar responses into $K$ clusters.
-Following~\cite{li2025raspberry, yaldiz2025truthtorchlm}, we use \textit{Qwen-2.5-7B-Instruct} to compute pairwise semantic similarities between candidate responses and cluster similar ones together.
-We then assign an uncertainty score to each cluster $c_i$: The uncertainty score of each cluster $c=\{r_i\}_{i=1}^m$ is computed by aggregating the uncertainty scores of its members: $u_c = \sum_{r_i \in c} U(x, r_i),$ where the $U$ function provides the uncertainty score for the response $r_i$.
-The final response $\hat r$ is the response with the lowest uncertainty score: $\hat r = \arg\min_{j} u_{c_j}.$ If no clustering is applied, each response constitutes a cluster and $M=K$; we refer to this variation as \emph{\proposedue\ Select w/o clustering}.
+The confidence score of each cluster $g=\{r_i\}_{i=1}^m$ is computed by aggregating the confidence scores of its members: $c_g = \sum_{r_i \in g} C(x, r_i),$ where the $C$ function provides the confidence score for the response $r_i$.
+The final response $\hat r$ is the response with the highest confidence score: $\hat r = \arg\max_{j} c_{g_j}.$ If no clustering is applied, each response constitutes a cluster and $M=K$; we refer to this variation as \emph{\proposedue\ Select w/o clustering}.

 \textbf{\textit{Baselines \& Evaluation Metrics.}} We evaluate \proposedue\ Select performance against both single RAG and RAR systems, as well as existing selection-based ensemble approaches.
 As baselines, we consider LLMBlender~\cite{Jiang23LLMBlender} and RAGEnsemble~\cite{chen2025revisiting}.
 LLMBlender is a trained reward model that given a user query and a set of candidate responses, ranks the responses accordingly.
 RAGEnsemble is an instruction-based approach that selects a single final answer from a set of candidate responses.
 For all selection methods, including the baselines and \proposedue\ Select, the response candidates are obtained from SelfAsk~\cite{press2023selfask}, ReAct~\cite{Yao23ReAct}, Search-o1~\cite{li25searcho1}, ReSearch~\cite{chen25research}, and Search-R1~\cite{Jin25SearchR1}.
 For evaluation, we report the correctness of the final answer using exact match.